Introduction to Multi-Armed Bandits: Linear Costs and Semi-Bandits

 \Hint{Recall the application of $\ExpFour$ to $n$-shifting regret, denote it $\ExpFour(n)$.
 Let $\OPT_n = \min \cost(\pi) $, where the $\min$ is over all $n$-shifting policies $\pi$, be the benchmark in $n$-shifting regret.
 Analyze the ``discretization error": the difference between $\OPT_n$ and $\OPT^*= \sum_{t=1}^T \min_a c_t(a)$, the benchmark in dynamic regret.
 Namely: prove that $\OPT_n-\OPT^* \leq O(\eps T^2/n)$.
 Derive an upper bound on dynamic regret that is in terms of $n$.
 Optimize the choice of $n$.} \end{exercise}

-\chapter{Linear Costs and Semi-bandits}
+\chapter{Linear Costs and Semi-Bandits}

-\begin{ChAbstract} We study bandit problems with linear costs: actions are represented by vectors in a low-dimensional real space, and action costs are linear in this representation.
-This problem is useful and challenging under full feedback as well as under bandit feedback; further, we will consider an intermediate regime called \emph{semi-bandit feedback}.
-We start with an important special case, online routing problem, and its generalization, combinatorial semi-bandits.
-We solve both using a version of the bandits-to-\Hedge reduction from the previous chapter.
-Then we introduce a new algorithm for linear bandits with full feedback: \emph{Follow the Perturbed Leader}.
-This algorithm is one of the fundamental results in the online learning literature.
-It plugs nicely into the same reduction, yielding a substantial improvement over \Hedge. \end{ChAbstract}
+\begin{ChAbstract} This chapter provides a joint introduction to several related lines of work: online routing, combinatorial (semi-)bandits, linear bandits, and online linear optimization.
+We study bandit problems with linear costs: actions are represented by vectors in $\R^d$, and their costs are linear in this representation.
+This problem is challenging even under full feedback, let alone bandit feedback; we also consider an intermediate regime called \emph{semi-bandit feedback}.
+We start with an important special case called \emph{online routing}, and its generalization, combinatorial semi-bandits.
+We solve both using a version of the bandits-to-\Hedge reduction from Chapters~\ref{ch:adv}.
+However, this solution is slow.
+To remedy this, we focus on the full-feedback problem, a.k.a. \emph{online linear optimization}.
+We present a fundamental algorithm for this problem, called \emph{Follow The Perturbed Leader}, which plugs nicely into the bandits-to-experts reduction and makes it computationally efficient.